 The secrecy with which Fury goes about his business bothers Rogers, and these aerial warships designed to protect through extrajudicial killing bothers him more, but there’s a range of other characters and complications to face in the meantime.
 The nefarious HYDRA organization has unleashed its answer to Captain America in the Winter Soldier (Sebastian Stan), a brainwashed assassin with a mysterious past.
 There’s also more intrigue in the form of Alexander Pierce (Redford), a S.H.I.E.L.D. representative and Insight advocate on the World Security Council, and Sam Wilson (Anthony Mackie), an ex-paratrooper who has fashioned a homemade solution to remaining in aerial combat.

-Still, none of the extraneous elements are bad elements, and the film excels where it matters: In Hong Kong-style action sequences that fuse martial-arts choreography with good old-fashioned pyrotechnics, in a political framework that gracefully updates post-Watergate paranoia, and in the chemistry between Rogers and Romanoff—one a naive can-do type whose ideals are shaken, the other a shapeshifter who’s trying to do what’s right.
+Still, none of the extraneous elements are bad elements, and the film excels where it matters: In Hong Kong-style action sequences that fuse martial-arts choreography with good old-fashioned pyrotechnics, in a political framework that gracefully updates post-Watergate paranoia, and in the chemistry between Rogers and Romanoff—one a naïve can-do type whose ideals are shaken, the other a shapeshifter who’s trying to do what’s right.
 After their long exodus from movies, the Russos have returned as consummate craftsmen who can deploy the pop-culture savvy of their TV shows.
-The Winter Soldier is the more serious of the two Captain America movies, with none of the retro pizazz of the first film’s WWII-era sequences, but it could never be described as austere or “gritty” in the style of trendy superheroes.
+The Winter Soldier is the more serious of the two Captain America movies, with none of the retro pizzazz of the first film’s World War II-era sequences.
+But it could never be described as austere or “gritty” in the style of trendy superheroes.
 Captain America would never stand for it.
-He’s not the brooding type.
+He isn’t the brooding type.